 - Too many things to do and not enough time.

 At the heart of supply chain visibility is empowerment for shipping managers and logistics directors.

 Lack of visibility is a common obstacle for companies that rely on global supply chain resilience to succeed and grow.
 Most supply chain managers and directors acknowledge that they do not have full visibility of their supply chains.
 They recognize that it causes problems throughout their networks.

 A recent survey review published by GlobalTranz found that 48% of supply chain executives have an overarching favorable view of operations going forward over the next three months.
 Approximately 69% believe the supply chain will be in better condition in six months, and 81% view a year from now as being better.

 There is a vast array of supply chain issues that can drive cost and impact service when there is poor planning due to limited visibility.

-How a TMS Enables In-Transit Visibility
+How TMS Tracking Enables In-Transit Visibility

 To enable optimal shipment visibility and improve supply chain performance, transportation service providers must implement the following:

 - Smart transportation instant alerts to notify appropriate team members of issues and disruptions as they occur.